logpai/loghub-2.0/benchmark/logparser/LogLSHD/README.md

 ## Default Jaccard Thresholds of LSH for Different Datasets

 The following table presents the default Jaccard similarity thresholds used in LogLSHD for various datasets.

+You can use a fixed Jaccard Threshold (0.9) across all different datasets, or you can use dataset-specific Jaccard Threshold values in the table below.

 | Dataset     | Jaccard Threshold |
 |------------|------------------|